 - Participation in staff trainings

-- Coming back early to campus to prepare for openings and staying late for closings (check-ins and check-outs)
+- Coming back early to campus to prepare for openings and staying late for closings of the residence halls.

 - Weekend Duty